-- Applicant must be a General Class Water Customer. - Sewer only customers are not eligible for participation in the program. - Applicant must have an "Active Account". - Inactive or finalized counts do not qualify. - Applicant must be in good standing (all accounts current with payment, annual reports submitted to appropriate department, etc.) - Billing Operations, Backflow Prevention, Resource Compliance and Conservation. - Applicant must apply for the rebate and show estimated savings prior to commencing with the project. - Retroactive rebates will not be considered. - The program generally applies to the retrofit of existing equipment or processes. - However, retrofits on new equipment will be considered for those projects that are above and beyond the accepted standards for a given industry. - Rebates for leak repair or regular owner's maintenance are not eligible. - Rebates are determined based on the installed cost of the project, the projected water savings, and the equipment life up to a maximum of 10 years.
+- Applicant must be a General Class Water Customer. - Sewer only customers are not eligible for participation in the program. - Applicant must have an "active account". - o Inactive or finalized counts do not qualify. - Applicant must be in good standing (all accounts current with payment, annual reports submitted to appropriate department, etc.) - Applicant must apply for the rebate and show estimated savings prior to commencing with the project. - Retroactive rebates will not be considered. - The program generally applies to the retrofit of existing equipment or processes. - However, retrofits on new equipment will be considered for those projects that are above and beyond the accepted standards for a given industry. - Rebates for leak repair or regular owner's maintenance are not eligible. - Rebates are determined based on the installed cost of the project, the projected water savings, and the equipment life up to a maximum of 10 years. - Rebates will not be offered for systems that are already required by local ordinance or state or federal law. - Proposed water savings must be shown and proven prior to rebate eligibility. - Applicant must provide documented proof of how they calculated the potential water savings.

-- Rebates will not be offered for systems that are already required by local ordinance, State or Federal Law. - Proposed water savings must be shown and proven prior to rebate eligibility. - Applicant must provide documented proof of how they calculated the potential water savings. - Applicant must provide documented proof that they plan to employ a "proven" technology. - New or unproven technology that claims to generate water savings must be tested and confirmed by an approved independent third party testing facility prior to ensure eligibility. - If there is any question as to the viability of the technology or its ability to achieve the predicted results, an observation period maybe requested.
-The observation period will provide time to monitor the new water consumption patterns and to determine the post-retrofit effectiveness of the technology in achieving the desired results. - Accepted projects require the signing of a legal binding contract between and the applicant.
-All contracts include a clause that requires the customer to repay the rebate should it be proven that the equipment was removed, shutdown, or failed to achieve the predicted results.
+- Applicant must provide documented proof that they plan to employ a "proven" technology. - New or unproven technology that claims to generate water savings must be tested and confirmed by an approved independent third-party testing facility prior to program implementation to ensure eligibility. - If there is any question as to the viability of the technology or its ability to achieve the predicted results, an observation period maybe requested.
+The observation period will provide time to monitor the new water consumption patterns and to determine the post-retrofit effectiveness of the technology in achieving the desired results.

+• Accepted projects require the signing of a legally binding contract between and the applicant.
+All contracts include a clause that requires the customer to repay the rebate should it be proven that the equipment was removed, shutdown, or failed to achieve the predicted results. ! • Rebates in excess of \$ require approval from the